bytecodealliance/wasmtime/cranelift/docs/testing.md

 ```

 This indicates the following:
-* `static`: We have requested a non resizabe and non-movable static heap.
+* `static`: We have requested a non-resizable and non-movable static heap.
 * `size=0x1000`: It has to have a size of 4096 bytes.
 * `ptr=vmctx+0`: The pointer to the address to the start of this heap is placed at offset 0 in the `vmctx` struct
 * `bound=vmctx+8`: The pointer to the address to the end of this heap is placed at offset 8 in the `vmctx` struct